 Dealing with Your Car

-If you're still making payments on your car, federal law allows you to choose how you want to handle it.
-If the car isn’t worth much, especially when compared to the balance on your car loan, you can surrender or redeem it.
-Either way, your obligation to pay the car loan is eliminated.
+If you're still making loan payments on your vehicle, federal bankruptcy law lets you determine how you want to handle it.
+If your vehicle doesn’t have a high market value, especially when compared to the balance on the loan, you can surrender or redeem it.
+Either choice eliminates your obligation to pay the loan.

 Colorado Bankruptcy Means Test

 The means test is a calculation to determine who can file for Chapter 7 bankruptcy.
 As part of the means test, you’ll compare your median income with the median income of a similarly sized household in Colorado.
 If you earn less than the median household income for your household size, you “pass” the means test.